-No Vacancy Small towns consume me like a favorite novel.
-I read slowly, exploring every word.
-The simple architecture, local industry, aging hotels, all but vacant motels, rain soaked cows, fenced-in dogs, sparsely visited gas stations, single dirt roads, weathered hands… all construct a narrative that ignite me with a multitude of questions.
-No Vacancy reflects the conjured narratives that begin to form within us as we pass through unfamiliar places.
-My relentless obsession of both photography and minimalism led me to layer a block of color on top of the image, essentially hiding a piece of it.
+No Vacancy No vacancy explores the space between minimalist art and photography, layering black-and-white images with a block of color, essentially hiding a piece of the photograph.
+Storied flashes of small-town America that appear to be suspended in time, work to function like a movie still offering just enough visual narrative to compel the viewer to seek more.
+My relentless obsession of both photography and minimalism led me to add the block of color.
 I became deeply curious about the relationship between photography and minimalism; how we see and how we experience both an image and an art form.
-I found that combining the two adds a sense of movement and in turn, alludes to cinema and its heightened narrative.
-The color blocks, each playing a unique role amongst its black and white counterpart, inject character & complexity into the work asking the viewer to experience the image differently while ultimately commenting on photography as an art form.
+The color blocks, each playing a unique role amongst its black and white counterpart, inject character & complexity to the work asking the viewer to experience each image differently while ultimately commenting on photography as an art form.
 No Vacancy consists of black & white photographs layered, in photoshop, with a block of color.
+Each image was taken with a medium format Leica camera.
 The archival pigment prints are available in three sizes; approximately 20x30, 30x45 and 47x70 inches.